 ↪️ Are you struggling to break through your brick walls?

-Grab your copy of this FREE Brick Wall Busting Guide:
+Grab your copy of this FREE Brick Wall Busting Guide.

 Researching George and Major Townley of Cincinnati, Ohio.

 If city directories were available for 1832 and 1833, I would have known that George W. Townley beat John Townley to Cincinnati.
 George bought a property in 1831.
 The following year, he bought a property with his brother Major.
-Even though Major was a landowner in Cincinnati in 1832, he doesn't begin to appear in city directories until 1839.
+Even though Major was a landowner in Cincinnati in 1832, he didn't begin to appear in city directories until 1839.

-The question then becomes, why John Townley's residence was not recorded in Effingham's land record transfer?
+The question then becomes, why was John Townley's residence not recorded in Effingham's land record transfer?

 Time to Update the Research Plan

-when John Townley purchased land in Cincinnati
+When John Townley purchased land in Cincinnati

 With an unspecific residence, John Townley was named in the sale of land as part of Effingham Townley's estate.